Tampere Central Station: History

-Tampere was originally the northern terminus of the Hämeenlinna-Tampere railway opened in 1876.
-Until 1882 it was Finland's northernmost station until Vaasa replaced it.
+Tampere was originally the northern terminus of the Hämeenlinna-Tampere railway, opened in 1876.
+It was the northernmost station in Finland until 1882 when the line was extended to Vaasa.
 However, Tampere soon became an important intersection station for railways in three directions.
 The so-called old Ostrobothnia railway was opened in 1883, curving to the east from the southern end of the railway yard.
 The Tampere–Pori railway, opened in 1895, started from the northern end of the railway yard and curved across the Tammerkoski rapids to the west, bypassing the city centre to the north.
 As traffic increased, an overpass bridge connecting the districts of Kyttälä and Tammela was built in 1898.
 A rail yard was built along the main track at Hatanpää.

-As the railway was built, the Tampere railway station was still located outside the city in the municipality of Messukylä.
+As the railway was built, the Tampere railway station was still located outside the city limits in the municipality of Messukylä.
 The Kyttälä area to the west of the station was annexed to the city of Tampere already one year after the railway was opened for traffic, and was made a part of the city centre of Tampere during the next couple of decades.
 The railway had a great effect on the growth of the industry and business, which in turn caused an increase in the population; between 1870 and 1935 Tampere's population grew eightfold.
 The business centre of the city expanded from the old town area to the east and the old shanty town in Kyttälä was replaced with a new modern district in the first decades of the 20th century.
-After World War II the business centre continued expanding to the east of the railway station into Tammela, and the focus of the city centre moved from the west of Tammerkoski to the east of it.
+After World War II the business centre continued expanding to the east of the railway station into Tammela, and the focus of the city centre moved from the west of the Tammerkoski to the east of it.

-Tampere's significance as a hub point for railway traffic increased further when the Tampere–Seinäjoki railway leading from the Lielahti railway station on the Tampere-Pori railway to Seinäjoki was opened for traffic in 1971.
+Tampere's significance as a hub point for railway traffic increased further when the new Tampere–Seinäjoki railway leading from the Lielahti railway station on the Tampere-Pori line to Seinäjoki was opened for traffic in 1971.

 Commuter traffic from Tampere to Orivesi and Toijala, along with the stops along the line, was discontinued on 29 May 1988 when the Tampere Central Station became the only passenger railway station in the city of Tampere.